Whether you manage a business or browse online for pleasure, you know that using the web may expose you and your firm to various threats.

 Is Private Browsing Truly Confidential?

-You may be asking why you need a VPN when your browser supports private surfing.
+You may ask why you need a VPN when your browser supports private surfing.

 Popular web browsers contain a function known as private surfing, which allows users to browse the web without recording their history, search information, or temporary local data such as cookies.
 P